sf-wdi-gaia/active-record-models/readme.md

 ###Sacred Cows

 And we have a table!
 Nice work!
-And _now_ you've got a `schema.rb` file that was generated for you – this file is _sacred_. **Not** to be touched, only to be admired.
+And _now_ you've got a `schema.rb` file that was generated for you—this file is _sacred_. **Not** to be touched, only to be admired.
 It's a snapshot of the current state of your database, and rake is the only one who should be modifying it, ever.
 Similarly, never change a migration file after it has been run.
 Repeat after me: "I shall never change a migration file after it has been run."
 Again!
-You can get a quick view of which files have been run by entering `rake db:migrate:status`; the files that have been run have a status of `up`, while those that have not have a status of `down`.
+You can get a quick view of which files have been run by entering `rake db:migrate:status`.
+The files that have been run have a status of `up`, while those that have not have a status of `down`.
 Your file should have an `up` status now.

 <img style="max-height: 200px;" src="http://www.thebrsblog.com/wp-content/uploads/2012/04/httpwww-andrewolsen-netwp-contentuploads201105sacred-cow.jpg"/>